Wardell023/SecondLab/README.md

 ## Lab 1

-Lab 1 is not part of this repository as it involves work to set up your Android Studio development environment and creating the project on GitHub for the application you develop during the semester.
+Lab 1 is not part of this repository as it involves work to set up your Android Studio git gidevelopment environment and creating the project on GitHub for the application you develop during the semester.

 ## Lab 2